PRP Hair Treatment & Hair Loss

 Is PRP FDA-approved for hair?

 Hair loss and thinning hair is an extremely common condition that can be devastating for men and women alike and, for many, may induce feelings of self-consciousness and low self-esteem.
 Platelet-rich plasma (PRP)offers patients a non-invasive method for combatting hair loss.
-PRP hair loss treatment takes advantage of the high concentration of growth factors in one’s own blood to stimulate new hair growth and prevent further hair loss.
+PRP hair loss treatment takes advantage of the high concentration of growth factors in one’s blood to stimulate new hair growth and prevent further hair loss.
 Dr. Michele Green was one of the first board-certified dermatologists in NYC to effectively incorporate PRP injections with other hair restoration treatment options to create thicker, healthier-looking hair.
-If you are struggling with hair loss or hair thinning, Dr. Green is here to help.
+If you struggle with hair loss or thinning, Dr. Green is here to help.

 Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing her patients from around the globe with the best non-invasive treatment options available, including PRP injections for hair restoration.
 Castle Connolly, New York Magazine, and Super Doctors consistently identify Dr. Green as one of the best dermatologists in NYC for her dedication to her patients and expertise.
 When you consult with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to create a customized hair loss treatment plan that is catered to your needs and goals.
-If you are struggling with thinning hair or hair loss, schedule a consultation with Dr. Green in NYC by calling 212-535-3088 or contacting us online today.
+If you are struggling with thinning hair or hair loss, you can schedule a consultation with Dr. Green in NYC by calling 212-535-3088 or contacting us online today.